BerndFranzen/SWGOH-Guildstats/README.md

 - GUILD-Member
 - TEAM-*
 - MEMBER-*
-- FLEET-*

 GUILD-Member
 ------------
 A list of all member of the guild with the following information:
-- Name - Name of the player
+- Name		Name of the player
-- GP - Player's overall Galactic Power (GP)
+- GP		Player's overall Galactic Power (GP)
-- gpChar - Player's character GP
+- gpChar	Player's character GP
-- gpShip - Player's ship GP
+- gpShip	Player's ship GP
-- GLs - Number of Galactic Legends this player owns.
+- GLs	Number of Galactic Legends this player owns.
 Combine it with AFG and you know how many GLs the opponents guild has available at maximum as those, who haven't been online for at least one day, did not sign up for TW and therefore you won't face their GLs (requires the script to run as close after matchmaking as possible).
+- KL0 - KL6	Number of characters that a player has for the individual difficulty level on the Krayt Dragon Raid

 Member-*
 --------